When Jan Crawford first met her husband Gary he was caring, compassionate, strong, and had a great sense of humour.

 He also saw numerous therapists and attended countless group therapy sessions.

-Now 71, Gary is still battling his mental illness.
+Now 71, Gary is still living with his mental illness.

 “He’s had depression for more than half our marriage.
 For over 20 years there’s been very little laughter and no joy in our house.”